 What are we doing?

 Just eight kilometres from Siem Reap, the gateway to Cambodia’s vast and spectacular Angkor Temple Complex, is the village of Preak Deak.
-This small village only has around 200 inhabitants and it’s here that we run our tree planting initiative.
+This small village only has around 200 inhabitants and it’s here that we run our tree planting in Cambodia initiative.

 Our aim is to plant some 3,000 trees to cover an area of 15-20 hectares.
 A significant number that will really make a difference to the surrounding landscape and community.